Does Your Home Have a Fire Extinguisher?

 Aerosol Extinguishing Spray

-There are a plethora of fire extinguishers on the market, which might make it hard to choose which one to have on hand.
-Aerosol fire extinguishing spray discharges four times longer than traditional fire extinguishers.
-They’re also light, and easy to hold and use making them perfect for use and storage in your kitchen.
+There are a plethora of fire extinguishers on the market, which might make it hard to choose which one to keep on hand.
+EZ Fire Extinguishing Spray discharges four times longer than traditional fire extinguishers.
+It is also light, and easy to hold and use making it perfect for use and storage in your kitchen.
 Aerosol extinguishing sprays are ideal for use in extinguishing smaller paper, fabric, wood, grease and electrical fires.